Understanding Form W-2: Wage and Tax Statement for Employers

 Copy A

-This section of the Form W-2, along with Form W-3, is due to the Social Security Administration by February 29, 2016.
-If filing electronically, the due date is extended to March 31, 2016.
+This section of the Form W-2, along with Form W-3, is typically due to the Social Security Administration by the end of January, but please consult with your local tax authorities..
+If filing electronically, the due date may be extended.
 These forms should also be left unstapled and unattached from one another.
 Automatic extensions for 30 days to file Form W-2 can be requested with the Social Security Administration by sending Form 8809.
-Regardless, Form W-2 will need to be delivered to your employees by February 1, 2016.
+Regardless, Form W-2 will need to be delivered to your employees by January 31st.

 Copy 1

-Ohio Form IT-3 is due February 29, 2016.
+Ohio Form IT-3 is typically due by the end of January, but please consult with your local tax authorities.
 By filing Copy 1, employers are no longer required to send the state paper copies of Ohio Form IT-2 or federal Form W-2 or Form 1099-R. These records however must be maintained for a period of four years from the due date.
 Employers can elect to send the state W-2 and 1099-R information on magnetic media.
 If you do not do so, The Ohio Department of Taxation may periodically request W-2s when conducting compliance programs.

 Copy B, Copy C, & Copy 2